vpsfreecz/haveapi/README.md

     }

 ## Authentication
-HaveAPI does not deal with authentication itself.
-This process is delegated to the application, which can use HTTP basic auth or any other method.
+HaveAPI defines an interface for creating authentication providers.
+HTTP basic auth and token providers are built-in.

+Authentication options are self-described.
+Clients can choose what authentication method they understand and want to use.

 ## Authorization
 HaveAPI provides means for authorizing user access to actions.
 This process